 - Mini marshmallows

-- Step 3: Add the eggs.
+- Add the eggs.
 Crack both eggs into the bowl with the melted butter and chocolate, and whisk until smooth.

-- Step 5: Preheat the air fryer.
-Some air fryers state they do not need to be preheated, but I do seem to get better results (with baking in particular) if I have preheated my air fryer.
+- Preheat the air fryer.
+Some air fryers state they do not need to be preheated, but when you are baking, it is best if your air fryer is at the correct temperature when you put the food in.

-- Step 6: Pour brownie batter into prepared baking tin.
+- Pour brownie batter into the prepared baking tin.
 Smooth the top with a spatula.

-- Step 7: Air fry brownies: set to air fry at 320°F (160°C) for between 24 and 30 minutes.
+- Air fry brownies: set to air fry at 320°F / 160°C for between 24 and 30 minutes.
 The exact time they take to cook will depend on how powerful your air fryer is.
 You can cook them slightly shorter for gooier fudgy brownie texture, or slightly longer for cakey-type brownies.

 Dust the top of the brownies with powdered sugar or serve with a scoop of vanilla ice cream or whipped cream to make a decadent dessert.